minikowalkes/mainframe/README.md

 # The Minikowalkes Mainframe

-Public personal programming projects and properly purported procurements. <br>
+Public personal programming projects, properly purported procurements, and poetry. <br>
 No intended use.
-Just a collection of programs. <br>
+Just a collection of programs and poems. <br>
 Not recommended for personal use. <br>
 Non-existent documentation. <br>
 <br>